Sorcerio/Scene-Weaver-Manual/docs/ProjectStructureReference.md

                 * A negative value will visually turn the frame to the left while a positive value will visually turn the frame to the right.
         * `initialWeight`: A Scene Segment specific override of the Parameter File's initial Image2Image weight that is used for generation of the first image in a Scene Segment.
         * `frameWeight`: A Scene Segment specific override of the Parameter File's frame Image2Image weight to use for each image in a Scene Segment after the initial frame.
+        * `latentSteps`: An int specifying the number steps to use when enhancing the latent image before finalization.
+Higher values take longer but lower values can product bad results.
+        * `cfg`: A float specifying how strongly generated iamges should conform to the prompt.
+Lower values can product more "creative" results.
+Classifier Free Guidance Scale.
-        * `usingImage`: An string absolute or relative path (preferred when loading from a project directory) to an image to use as an explicit initial image in generation of the Scene Segment's first image.
+        * `usingImage`: A string absolute or relative path (preferred when loading from a project directory) to an image to use as an explicit initial image in generation of the Scene Segment's first image.
             * Specifying `usingImage` will override any image passed to this Scene Segment from the previous Scene Segment.
             * When generating using the provided image, the `initialWeight` _will be respected_ during generation of the first frame of the Scene Segment as usual.